go19kul16/Train-Seat-Booking-System/README.md

 This is a simple Angular application designed to simulate a train seat booking system.
 The system allows users to book seats in a train coach that contains 80 seats, arranged in rows with a specific layout.
 Users can book up to 7 seats at a time, with priority given to booking seats in the same row.

-## Live Demo
-You can view the live demo of the project at [Train Seat Booking System Live Demo](https://angular-ikumsh.stackblitz.io/).

 ## Features

 - **Seat Layout**: The coach contains 11 rows with 7 seats each, except for the last row, which contains 3 seats.